tirthshah05/HomyGo/HomyGo/README.md

-# staybnb
+# HomyGo
-Staybnb is Airbnb Clone Designed using HTML CSS JS only by following https://www.youtube.com/@EasyTutorialsVideo tutorial
+HomyGo is Airbnb Clone Designed using HTML CSS JS only by following https://www.youtube.com/@EasyTutorialsVideo tutorial